tachirion/TerraGenesis-RL/README.md

 ## License

 This project is released under the MIT License.
-See `LICENSE` for details
+See `LICENSE` for details.

+---

 ## Credits